 When using Whole Bean Coffee, it helps to have the right coffee brewing equipment.
 Fortunately, there are a lot of choices and the prices range from very low to crazy high.
 Below are a few of my favorite coffee brewing choices.
 You do not need “professional” grade brewing equipment.
 Professional equipment is made to do a mediocre job for a very long time.
 On the other hand, good residential home brewing equipment often does a much better job for a quarter the price.
 If you need more information on techniques, check out this BLOG POST.
 You can find these recommendations at Walmart, Bed Bath And Beyond, Best Buy, Lowes, Home Depot, Fred Meyer.
 I can’t say that all these organizations share my world view, but at least they’re not Amazon or eBay.

 Whole Bean Coffee Grinders

-One of the items in your coffee brewing equipment arsenal is having a good grinder.
+One of the most important items in your coffee brewing equipment arsenal is having a good grinder.
 There are two kinds of whole bean coffee grinders; blade and burr.
-You want a “burr” grinder, (no blades).
-The blade grinders are cheap and they do a lousy job.
-You can spend $40-$100 on a good burr grinder, which produces a very consistent grind.
+You want a “burr grinder, (no blades).
+The blade grinders do a lousy job.
+You can spend $60+ on a good burr grinder, which produces a very consistent grind.
 I’ve had mine for 5 years, so don’t hesitate to buy a used one.
 By the way, wait to grind your coffee right before you brew it.
 You can really taste the difference.

 I love this grinder.
-It’s relatively small, does a great job, and best of all it’s quiet.
-Well, as quiet as a grinder can get.
-There’s a fine/course dial and a dial for how many cups.
-I’ve been using this grinder for several years and have had no issues.
+It’s relatively small, does a great job, and best of all it’s a little more quiet than most grinders.
+There’s a fine/course dial and also a dial for how many cups.
+I’ve been using this grinder for about 5 years and have had zero issues.
 If by chance it stops working, you’ve probably left the lid off (been there, done that) or the drawer isn’t pushed all the way in (been there, done that).
 If this exact model number isn’t available, don’t worry about it, just get a Krups that kind of looks like the image here.
 KrupsUSA.com has similar models for $50.

-I like Quisinart because they’re engineered like a German tank.
+I like Cuisinart because they’re engineered like a German tank.
 These puppies are made to last.
 I’ve used this grinder for events where I’m grinding and grinding and grinding.
-It’s noisy, but it’ll grind 6 penny nails all day long.
+It’s a bit noisy, but it’ll grind 6 penny nails all day long.
 So, this bad boy won’t even blink at your puny little coffee beans.
-If you’re grinding white coffee, notorious for being difficult to grind, then you’ll definitely want this monster.
+If you’re grinding whole bean white coffee, notorious for being difficult to grind, then you’ll definitely want this monster.
 You can find these at Cuisinart.com for $60.

 JavaPresse Manual Coffee Grinder

 Wow!
 All I can say is Wow!
 This JavaPresse Manual Coffee Grinder is nothing short of amazing!
 It’s easy, easy, easy.
 This is definitely the way to go if you’re traveling.
 I would not use this grinder for every day use, unless you’re looking for a little, very little, workout.
 So, the advantages are that it’s small, easy to use, and the grind is perfect.
-To purchase, click on the image to your left and you’ll end up on Amazon.
-Roughly $24.

 When thinking of coffee brewing equipment, the first thing that comes to mind is a coffee pot.
 Right?
 Here’s a little known fact.
 How you brew your coffee has more to do with taste than where your coffee is grown.
 You can have identical beans, roasted identically, yet brewing them differently really changes the taste.
 It changes it a lot.
 There is no one best way.
 It’s a matter of personal taste.